Highlights for nitroglycerin

 Nitroglycerin belongs to a class of drugs called vasodilators.
 A class of drugs is a group of medications that work in a similar way.
 These drugs are often used to treat similar conditions.

-This drug works by relaxing the smooth muscle and blood vessels in your body.
+Nitroglycerin works by relaxing the smooth muscle and blood vessels in your body.
 This increases the amount of blood and oxygen that reaches your heart.
-In turn, your heart works less hard.
+In turn, your heart doesn’t work as hard.
 This reduces chest pain.

 More common side effects